“Real prayer is communion with God, so that there will be common thoughts between His mind and ours.

 There are 5 prayer list bookmarks, each with room for 7 names.
-The bookmarks have a pretty graphic and a prayer list on one side, and a beautiful coordinating floral pattern on the other side.
+The bookmarks have a pretty graphic and a prayer list on one side, and a fun graphic on the other side.

 These bookmarks are a great reminder to pray for others throughout the day.
 Here are a few ways to use them:

-- Fill out all 5 bookmarks with a different set of names and rotate the bookmarks over 5 weeks, praying for new people each week.
+- Fill out all 5 prayer request list bookmarks with a different set of names and rotate the bookmarks over 5 weeks, praying for new people each week.

-- Fill out all 5 bookmarks and place them in your Bible, journal, daytimer, bedside book, and by your toothbrush to remind you to pray for different people throughout the day.
+- Fill out all 5 prayer request list bookmarks and place them in your Bible, journal, daytimer, bedside book, and by your toothbrush to remind you to pray for different people throughout the day.

-- At a women’s group, print a stack of bookmarks, and have the ladies commit to pray for each other in groups of 8.
+- At a women’s group, print a stack of prayer request list bookmarks, and have the ladies commit to pray for each other in groups of 8.
 They can record the names of their prayer partners.

-- Use the bookmarks for prayer requests you often miss, like the senate or your church elders, and store the bookmarks in your Bible to help you remember to pray for institutions and those in leadership.
+- Use the prayer request list bookmarks for prayer requests you often miss, like the senate or your church elders, and store the bookmarks in your Bible to help you remember to pray for institutions and those in leadership.